 - How do I go about protecting my business idea?

 - Where can I get advice on finance?

-With all of the support agencies being very keen to help the development of a vibrant business community in the City.
+All of the support agencies being very keen to help the development of a vibrant business community in the City.

 Strategic Policy Committee Scheme

-Dublin City Council considered a Draft Strategic Policy Committee Scheme 2014 – 2019 at its meetings on the 23rd June and the 7th July, appointed Chairpersons and Councillors to each SPC, agreed on the numbers on each and approved a recruitment process for sectoral representation.
+Dublin City Council considered a Draft Strategic Policy Committee Scheme 2014 – 2019 at its meetings on the 23rd June and the 7th July, appointed Chairpersons, and Councillors to each SPC, agreed on the numbers on each, and approved a recruitment process for sectoral representation.
 The councilor members of each SPC, together with the Chair Designate, then selected sectoral organizations/groups from among the applications received and allotted places to the Pillars as per regulations.